Art by Bob Dornborg

 It seems only seconds before the salads are devoured.
 Not one lettuce leaf remains.
 I remove their dishes, replace them with huge dinner plates-bigger than huge.
 Hercules-sized.
 I set the Ham Baked in Crust at the center of the table, like an idol, a god.
 There is a serving plate stacked high with steaming baked potatoes, various dishes of potato adornments, a long verde row of asparagus.

-I realize quickly that there is not enough food.
+I realize quickly there is not enough food.

 "This ham melts in my mouth," says Franklin.
 "I have never tasted anything like it."